General use of the website

 - Campinmygarden.com exists as an advertising portal for garden campsites ("the campsite").
 The campsite owner ("the owner") is fully responsible for the running of their own campsite, including dealings with any legal or planning matters that may arise as a direct result of the use of their garden as a campsite.
 Campinmygarden.com will take no responsibility for any loss, damage or injury to any person, property or livestock as a result of any activity booked through this website.

 - Members of the Campinmygarden.com community agree to be respectful and courteous to all other members at all times.
-Any member who is abusive or agressive will be removed as a member.
+Any member who is abusive or aggressive will be removed as a member.

 - Members of the Campinmygarden.com community will be honest about their identity and personal details and will not disguise themselves with false information, with the exception of the username.

-- Campinmygarden.com reserves the right to introduce fees for advertising a garden or booking a garden, following the free promotional period.
-Campinmygarden.com will be open and transparent regarding fees and no money will be taken from any of its members accounts without having first gained their approval.
+- Campinmygarden.com reserves the right to introduce fees for advertising a garden or booking a garden.
+Campinmygarden.com will be open and transparent regarding fees and no money will be taken from any of its members' accounts without having first gained their approval.